 Hosted by "Ukulele Clare" Innes, who has taught hundreds of students to play the ukulele; and singer-songwriter and multi-instrumentalist Rebecca Padula.

 $30 - Includes class packet and access to YouTube video, and progress towards your singing goals!

 Ukuleles, harmonicas and accessories

-For the best selection, I encourage you to visit a local music store, such as Randolin in Burlington, VT, Guitar Sam in Montpelier, or Recycled Reading in Bristol, VT.
+For the best selection, I encourage you to visit a local music store, such as Randolin in Shelburne or Recycled Reading in Bristol, VT.
 My number one online recommendation is Mim's Ukes.
 For tips on how to wrap your head around shopping for a uke, this blog post is a good starting point.

-Soon this General Store page will reflect the current inventory and what I have available to order.
-I carry a variety of ukuleles and accessories and can help set you (and your favorite ukulelian) up with what you need to sing your favorite songs.
-When in-person classes start opening up again, I'll have ukuleles available for rent and purchase for students.
-Drop me a line at firstname.lastname@example.org and let's talk ukes!
+Soon this General Store page will reflect the current inventory and what I have available for my students to purchase or rent at live, in-person classes.
+I can help set you (and your favorite ukulelian) up with what you need to sing your favorite songs.
+Drop me a line at email@example.com and let's talk ukes!